ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 ![Review](../../images/18-review.png)

-eWhen working on a project with a larger team, do NOT merge your pull request before you have the approval of your teammates.
-Every team has their own requirements and best practice workflows, discuss them together.
+When working on a project with a larger team, do NOT merge your pull request before you have the approval of your teammates.
+Every team has their own requirements and best practice workflows, and will discuss/approve/reject pull requests together.
 We will cover more about the ways to interact with pull requests through conversations and reviews in a later section.

 To someone with write permissions on the repository, the ability to merge will look like this green button:
 ![Green](../../images/20-green.png)

 However, this pull request will NOT be merged, as the GitHub-Sandbox repository is intended to be static.

 ## Pulling

 Once a team member's pull request has been merged, you will find that these upstream changes are not automatically included in your fork or your branches.
 In order to include the changes from the upstream main branch, you will need to do a `git pull`.

-First check if there are any upstream changes
+First check if there are any upstream changes:

 ```
 $ git status
 ```

-Then if there are no conflicts
+Then if there are no conflicts:

 ```
 $ git pull
 ```

 `git pull` is a combination of `git fetch` and `git merge`.
-That is it updates the remote tracking branches ('git fetch') AND updates your current branch with any new commits on the remote tracking branch (`git merge`).
+That is it updates the remote tracking branches (`git fetch`) AND updates your current branch with any new commits on the remote tracking branch (`git merge`).

 ## Deleting Branches

 After the feature you worked on has been completed and merged, you may want to delete your branch.

-To do this locally, you must first switch back to "main" or any non-target branch.
+To do this locally, you must first switch back to `main` or any non-target branch.
 Then you can enter

 ```
 git branch -d <branch>